Industrial Chemical

 Its core philosophy is: All new chemical substances must pass a national-level technical assessment before entering the Vietnamese market and accept dynamic tracking supervision for five years, thereby achieving front-loaded risk prevention and control and full life-cycle management.

-What is a “New Chemical”?
+What Is a “New Chemical”?

 According to the regulatory definition, a “new chemical” refers to a chemical substance that is not listed in the National Chemical Inventory (NCI) of Vietnam and is not in foreign chemical inventories recognized by Vietnam.